Journeys vs campaigns: choose the right approach journeys-vs-campaigns

 Can I use the same audience across journeys and campaigns?

 Yes.
-Audiences created in Adobe Experience Platform can be used in Journeys, Action campaigns, and Orchestrated campaigns (where audience logic can also be built on-demand in the canvas).
+Audiences created in Adobe Experience Platform can be used in Journeys, Action campaigns, and Orchestrated campaigns.
 API-triggered campaigns are payload-driven and do not use pre-built audiences the same way.

 Next steps next-steps